MaiHanNguyen1404/CreativeCoding_Blog/posts/week-5.md

       // If a random number between 0 to 1 (< 1) is less than the probability
       if (Math.random () < prob) {
          glitch_i = rand_int (glitch_arr.length)
-         //Switch between displaying the glitched image and the original image is_glitching = !is_glitching
+         // Switch between displaying the glitched image and the original image is_glitching = !is_glitching
       }